Why I work with HCM

 Cindi served as the board liaison at the American Red Cross and served as Elizabeth Dole’s chief of staff.
 She began her career on Capitol Hill and has returned on a couple of occasions to take on special projects.

 Cindi lives in Bellevue, Washington with her husband, Tony, and her two sons, Joshua and Jacob.
-She is a passionate advocate for charter schools and is serving on the Washington State Charter Commission.
+She is a passionate advocate for charter schools and has recently stepped down as Chair of the Washington State Charter Commission.

 She has served on a number of volunteer leadership boards, including: the Bush Institute’s Education Advisory Council, the U.S. Afghan Women’s Council, Northwest Center Foundation Board, WA State Stand for Children Advisory Board and the Center for Reinventing Public Education.

 - In The News: Analysis: Safety, Trust, High Expectations — How Families & Teachers Can Work Together So This Isn’t a Lost Year for Students